x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-certificates-for-um-exchange-2013-help.md

 > [!TIP]
-> When you specify the services you want to enable by using the <EM>Services</EM> parameter, you’ll be prompted to assign those services.
-In this example, you’ll be prompted to enable the certificate for the UM and UM Call Router services.
+> When you specify the services you want to enable by using the <EM>Services</EM> parameter, you'll be prompted to assign those services.
+In this example, you'll be prompted to enable the certificate for the UM and UM Call Router services.
 For more information about how to enable a certificate for services, see <A href="assign-a-certificate-to-the-um-and-um-call-router-services-exchange-2013-help.md">Assign a certificate to the UM and UM Call Router services</A>.